aryanR27/Customer-360-BigData-pipeline/README.md

 - S3 Bucket details for order file ingestion.
 - MySQL database connection details.
 - Hive and HBase configurations.
+- Place the jar file on the hdfs.

+## Usage

+- Create dags folder inside airflow
+- Place the python file inside dags folder.
+- airflow webserver -p 8080 for starting the airflow web server.
+- Open another terminal and start the airflow scheduler — airflow scheduler
+- Access the Airflow UI at http://localhost:8080.
+- Navigate to the "DAGs" section and find the "customer_360_dag" DAG.
+- Trigger the DAG manually.

 ## Review
-I personally use the bash operator for connecting to the machine but it can be done in more concise way via SSH Operator.
-But my VM having some libraries missing for SSH OPerator and having dependencies on other.
+I personally use the bash operator for connecting to the machine but it can be done in more concise way via SSH Operator with connection setup in airflow.
+But my VM having some required libraries missing for SSH Operator and having dependencies on other.